💬 Discuss

 Amex Platinum (×2)

-Trip delay insurance — $200/day if 6+ hours delayed (FRA/MUC weather + LH connection risk)
+Trip delay insurance — $200/day if 6+ hours delayed (ZRH/MUC connection risk)

 No FX fees — both Plats.
-Eurozone now, single currency
+Eurozone, single currency the whole trip

 🔷